-Institutional
+Institutional Distinctiveness

-: Institutional distinctiveness is characterized by its reason for coming to existence, vision, mission, nature of stakeholders, access to resources, cultural ambience and physical location
+: Institutional distinctiveness is characterized by its reason for coming to existence, vision, mission, nature of stakeholders, access to resources, cultural ambience and physical location y research Internal : An integrative approach in which information from more than one discipline is used in interpreting the content of a subject, phenomenon, theory or principle.

-Institutional Social.
-Responsibility (ISR)

-Focuses on the institution's responsibilities to the public in terms of protection of public and the environment, the public ethical behaviour and the need to practice health, safety good citizenship.
+Institutional Social Responsibility (ISR) Interdisciplinar : Focuses on the institution's responsibilities to the public in terms of protection of public health, safety and the environment, the public ethical behaviour and the need to practice good citizenship.